saulshanabrook/lighting/docs/testing_architectures.md

 client sends JSON on websocket

 ### Frontend
-Should display a slider that when it moves sends request to backend
+Should display a couple sliders that when it moves sends request to backend